l-lattermann/Cloud-programming-static-website/README.md

    ````
    Terrafrom will add an UUID at the end of the bucket name to ensure it is unique.

 7. Terraform will ask you to enter the path to your credentials.txt file.
-Paste the path you copied earlier, i.e.:
+Paste the path you copied earlier, make sure to remove any quotation marks, i.e.:

    Windows:
    ````cmd